02nd February 2021

 Hopefully the recent mass vaccination program which seems to have got off to a rapid start, will consign this virus to a much lesser threat over the coming months.

 However, recent Covid Virus mutant strains, are proving problematic, so we remain very cautious, particularly in light of the fact that our society does have a high proportion of elderly members and people in the higher risk groups.
 Therefore we remain "closed" as far as normal racing is concerned.
 We will update this situation once we are further "out of the woods".
-Hopefully 2021 will bring more normality back to our racing.
-We suspect this will be later rather than early in the 2021 racing season.

 Last years racing calendar and annual championship was regretfully cancelled.
 As soon as it is appropriate and safe for us to have a get together we will put the wheels in motion.
 Vaccine roll out should hopefully see a big improvement!